John Kimmons: Field grade years

 In June 1995, Colonel Kimmons became the director of intelligence, J-2, Joint Special Operations Command at Fort Bragg.
 In June 1997, he became the commander, United States Army Security Coordination Detachment.

 General Officer Years

 From July 1999 to January 2001, he served as deputy director for operations, National Military Command Center in the Pentagon, and later became the deputy director, Joint Staff New Administration Transition Team for The Joint Staff.
 In February 2001, Kimmons became the director for intelligence, J-2, United States Central Command (USCENTCOM), MacDill Air Force Base, Florida.
-He pinned on his first star on October 2000.
+He pinned on his first star in October 2000.
 Kimmons planned and orchestrated all-source theater-level intelligence crisis and campaign level intelligence in support of post-9/11 planning and invasion of Afghanistan (Operations Enduring Freedom) and Iraq (Operation Iraqi Freedom).
 He drove requirements for enhanced all-source fusion analysis, site exploitation, hard target collection, and integrated targeting.